The Jetset Society

 How much space and technical setup are available?

-Room size, power supply, setup time and the position of the band influence which solution works best on the event day.
+Room size, power supply, setup time, the position of the band and existing technical equipment influence which solution works best on the wedding day.

 Not every programme item needs the same amount of energy.